BryanSchuetz/dai/_members/niels-christian-nielsen.md

 date: 2016-01-21 22:18:43.395000000 Z
 layout: leaders
 image: "/assets/images/leaders/thumbnails/niels-christian-nielsen.jpg"
-summary: Niels is and has been a board director for more than 25 companies (nine as chairman) including Codan, Unimerco, JyllandsPosten, Prophet, Savivo, 2M Invest, Tooling Invest, and Quantumwise.
+summary: Niels is and has been a board member for more than 25 companies (nine as chairman) including Codan, Unimerco, JyllandsPosten, Prophet, Savivo, 2M Invest, Tooling Invest, and Quantumwise.
 Throughout his career he has been part of around 100 merger and acquisition transactions.
 sort-order: 6
+published: false
 ---

 Niels is and has been a board director for more than 25 companies (nine as chairman) including Codan, Unimerco, JyllandsPosten, Prophet, Savivo, 2M Invest, Tooling Invest, and Quantumwise.
 Throughout his career he has been part of around 100 merger and acquisition transactions.
 Over the years he has initiated or advised a number of large-scale strategic projects around the world, contributing to innovation, competitiveness and green growth, often in the form of public-private partnerships.